An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: Introduction

 However, existing works mostly assumed that $G$ can be evaluated exactly {though such an assumption holds only} in some special situations.
 In practical applications, such as the case when $G$ contains the resolvent of another operator, it is too restricted to require $G$ to have a closed-form expression.
-In this case, $G$ can only be evaluated approximately by a certain iterative scheme.
-Therefore, it is natural to consider the inexact variant of the Halpern iteration:
+Particularly, when $G$ involves the projection onto a general convex set, such as a convex set taking the form of $\{z\in \bb{Z}\;:\; Az = b, Bz\leq d, z\in \cal{K}\}$ \footnote{Such a convex set arise from conic programming problems that are the most fundamental problems in optimization \cite{boyd2004convex}.}, where $A,B,c,d$ are given data and $\cal{K}$ is a convex cone, it can only be evaluated approximately by a certain iterative scheme.
+Therefore, it is natural to consider the inexact variant of the Halpern iteration for $k\geq 0$:

 where $z^0\in \bb{Z}$ is the initial point and $\gamma_k \geq 0$ is the inexactness tolerance.
 However, to the best of our knowledge, the convergence properties of the above scheme have not been well-understood.
-The most related work considering this topic is perhaps \citep{diakonikolas2020halpern}.
-In particular, given a tolerance $\epsilon > 0$, \citet{diakonikolas2020halpern} considered replacing $G(z^k)$ with its approximation $\tilde{z}^k$ satisfying $\norm{G(z^k) - \tilde{z}^k} \leq \gamma_k := O \left( \epsilon / k^{2} \right)$ and established the $O(k^{-1})$ rate.
+The most related work considering this topic is perhaps \cite{diakonikolas2020halpern}.
+In particular, given a tolerance $\epsilon > 0$, \cite{diakonikolas2020halpern} considered replacing $G(z^k)$ with its approximation $\tilde{z}^k$ satisfying $\norm{G(z^k) - \tilde{z}^k} \leq \gamma_k := O \left( \epsilon / k^{2} \right)$ and established the $O(k^{-1})$ rate.
 However, the inexactness condition with an $O \left( \epsilon / k^{2} \right)$ tolerance can be {too stringent}, especially when $\epsilon$ is already small.
 Therefore, our first goal in the present paper is to conduct comprehensive convergence analysis that is suitable for a general co-coercive mapping $G$ with relaxed inexactness conditions for evaluating $G$.